20 cultural faux pas in police departments

 11. Being a bad building search partner.
 This might take the form of either being too uptight, when you're so wound up you have to fight the urge to shoot the first shadow that moves, or too laissez-faire, when you get lazy and start plodding through the building, ignoring clearance tactics and protocols.
 The former is usually the sin of the rookie; the latter the sin of the veteran.

-12. In the Academy, having to be accommodated in any way, or bringing trouble to the rest of the group.
+12. In the police academy, having to be accommodated in any way, or bringing trouble to the rest of the group.
 You learn from the first day that you will succeed or fail as a group, because that's how it will eventually be on the street.
 True, and necessary, but it establishes a dynamic in which the weak and slow are the near-immediate target of derision.
-I still remember the seventy-five pushups we had to bang out when someone lasered everyone with a shotgun, the excruciating strain of having to carry a failing recruit at the end of a run, and having to sustain an upright pushup position on sharp limestone gravel when someone missed a knife during a search, while an instructor passed a knife in front of our faces and ominously repeated recruit by recruit, "This will kill you."
+I still remember the 75 pushups we had to bang out when someone lasered everyone with a shotgun, the excruciating strain of having to carry a failing recruit at the end of a run, and having to sustain an upright, push-up position on sharp limestone gravel when someone missed a knife during a search, while an instructor passed a knife in front of our faces and ominously repeated recruit by recruit, "This will kill you."

 13. Unnecessarily riling up subjects and suspects – we colloquially called this "pimping somebody out."
 Some officers just couldn't help but throw a few verbal jabs in when they were completely unnecessary, which sometimes led to people either getting defensive or becoming combative.
 You got to know who did this pretty quickly, and sometimes dreaded having to work a call with them.